stoic-cat/stoic-cat.github.io/docs/about-me/on-my-plate.md

 ## Want to do but have no time for

-- Set up openwrt, continue working on my homelab
+- Buy router hardware, set up openwrt, continue working on my homelab
 - Learn many things, like
+    - Vim + tmux
     - assembly language
     - reverse engineering
     - WebAssembly